AlfredoZermini/Speech_separation/README.md

 Modify the project path '/vol/vssp/mightywings/'.

-The Code hierarchy section contains the three main pieces of codes that the user needs to execute: prepare_input_mask.py, main_mask.py and run_test_mask.py.
+The Code hierarchy section contains the main pieces of codes that the user needs to execute: prepare_input_mask.py, main_mask.py

 Their very first line of each of these .py files corresponds to the command the user needs to run, for example: